-Excessive bulkiness of throat tissue.
-Children with large tonsils and adenoids often snore.
+- Excessive bulkiness of throat tissue – Children with large tonsils and adenoids often snore.
 Overweight people have bulky neck tissue, too.
-Cysts or tumors can also cause bulk, but they are rare.
+Although rare, cysts or tumors can also cause bulk.

 Obstructive Sleep Apnea

-The immediate effect of sleep apnea is that the snorer must sleep lightly and keep his muscles tense in order to keep airflow to the lungs.
-Because the snorer does not get a good rest, he may be sleepy during the day, which impairs job performance and makes him a hazardous driver or equipment operator.
+The immediate effect of sleep apnea is that the person must sleep lightly and keep their muscles tense in order to keep airflow to the lungs.
+Because the snorer does not rest efficiently, they may be sleepy during the day which impairs job performance and makes them a hazardous driver or equipment operator.
 After many years with this disorder, elevated blood pressure and heart enlargement may occur.

 Can Heavy Snoring be Cured?

-Heavy snorers, those who snore in any position or are disruptive to the family, should seek medical advice to ensure that sleep apnea is not a problem.
+Heavy snorers should seek medical advice to ensure that sleep apnea is not a factor.
 An otolaryngologist in Atlanta will provide a thorough examination of the nose, mouth, throat, palate, and neck.
-A sleep study in a laboratory environment may be necessary to determine how serious the snoring is and what effects it has on the snorer’s health and help you stop snoring.
+A sleep study in a laboratory environment may be necessary to determine how serious the snoring is and what effects it has on the person’s health.

-Snoring treatment depends on the diagnosis.
 An examination at one of our Atlanta offices will reveal if the snoring is caused by nasal allergy, infection, deformity, or tonsils and adenoids.
-Snoring or obstructive sleep apnea may respond to various treatments now offered by many otolaryngologist-head and neck surgeons:
+Snoring or obstructive sleep apnea may respond to various treatments now offered by many otolaryngologist head and neck surgeons:

 - Uvulopalatopharyngoplasty (UPPP) is surgery for treating obstructive sleep apnea.
 It tightens flabby tissues in the throat and palate, and expands air passages.

-- Thermal Ablation Palatoplasty (TAP) refers to procedures and techniques that treat snoring and some of them also are used to treat various severities of obstructive sleep apnea.
-Different types of TAP include bipolar cautery, laser, and radiofrequency.
+- Thermal Ablation Palatoplasty (TAP) refers to procedures and techniques that treat snoring, which are also used to treat various levels of obstructive sleep apnea.
+Different types of TAP include bipolar cautery, laser, and radio frequency.
 Laser Assisted Uvula Palatoplasty (LAUP) treats snoring and mild obstructive sleep apnea by removing the obstruction in the airway.
-A laser is used to vaporize the uvula and a specified portion of the palate in a series of small procedures in a doctor’s office under local anesthesia.
-Radiofrequency ablation – some with temperature control approved by the FDA – utilizes a needle electrode to emit energy to shrink excess tissue to the upper airway including the palate and uvula (for snoring), base of the tongue (for obstructive sleep apnea), and nasal turbinates (for chronic nasal obstruction).
+A laser is used to vaporize the uvula and a specified portion of the palate in a series of small procedures.
+Radio frequency ablation – some with temperature control approved by the FDA – utilizes a needle electrode to emit energy to shrink excess tissue to the upper airway including the palate and uvula (for snoring), base of the tongue (for obstructive sleep apnea), and nasal turbinates (for chronic nasal obstruction).

-If surgery is too risky or unwanted, the patient may sleep every night with a nasal mask that delivers air pressure into the throat; this is called continuous positive airway pressure or CPAP.
+If surgery is too risky or unwanted, the patient may sleep every night with a nasal mask that delivers air pressure into the throat, called Continuous Positive Airway Pressure (CPAP).
 A chronically snoring child should be examined for problems with his or her tonsils and adenoids.
-A tonsillectomy and adenoidectomy may be required to return the child to full health.
+A tonsillectomy and adenoidectomy may be required to return them to full health.

 Adults who suffer from mild or occasional snoring should try the following self-help remedies: